Azure/azure-powershell/src/Network/Network/help/Az.Network.md

 This command allows the users to create the Vpn ipsec parameters object specifying one or all values such as IpsecEncryption,IpsecIntegrity,IkeEncryption,IkeIntegrity,DhGroup,PfsGroup to set on the existing VPN gateway.

 ### [New-AzVpnClientIpsecPolicy](New-AzVpnClientIpsecPolicy.md)
 This command allows the users to create the Vpn ipsec policy object specifying one or all values such as IpsecEncryption,IpsecIntegrity,IkeEncryption,IkeIntegrity,DhGroup,PfsGroup to set on the VPN gateway.
-This command let output object is used to set vpn ipsec policy for both new / exisitng gateway.
+This command let output object is used to set vpn ipsec policy for both new / existing gateway.

 ### [New-AzVpnClientRevokedCertificate](New-AzVpnClientRevokedCertificate.md)
 Creates a new VPN client-revocation certificate.